jorgeferrando/angular-route-manager/README.md

 ```

-You can also remove routes using the method "removeRoute" and pass as argument the route
+You can also remove routes using the method "removeRoute" passing the route as argument

 ```javascript